avinash201199/stopwatch/README.md

 $ git push -u origin BranchName
 ```

 * Finally, go to your repository in the browser and click on compare and pull requests.
-Then add a title and description to your pull request that explains your precious effor
+Then add a title and description to your pull request that explains your precious efforts

 ### **8. Pull request should have screenshot of the changes you have made.**